Finitely Presentable Higher-Dimensional Automata and the Irrationality of Process Replication: Higher-Dimensional Automata

-We first provide the basics of lfp categories~\cite{adamek_rosicky_1994,Riehl16:CatTheoryinContext}.
+In what follows, we recall the definition of lfp categories~\cite{adamek_rosicky_1994,Riehl16:CatTheoryinContext}, show that the category of HDA is lfp and that the compact objects are precisely the finite HDA.
 A category $\Cat{C}$ is called \emph{essentially small} if it is equivalent to a small category.
-We call a category $D$ \emph{filtered} if any finite diagram in $D$ has a cocone, or equivalently if $D$ is inhabited, (1) for any two objects $c,d \in D$ there exists an object $e\in D$ and two morphisms $c \rightarrow e \leftarrow d$, and (2) for any two morphisms $f,g \from c \to d$ there exist an object $e\in D$ and a morphism $h \from d \to e$ with $h \comp f = h \comp g$.
+We call a category $D$ \emph{filtered} if any finite diagram in $D$ has a cocone, or equivalently if (1) $D$ is inhabited, (2) for any two objects $c,d \in D$ there exists an object $e\in D$ and two morphisms $c \rightarrow e \leftarrow d$, and (3) for any two morphisms $f,g \from c \to d$ there exist an object $e\in D$ and a morphism $h \from d \to e$ with $h \comp f = h \comp g$.
 A \emph{filtered colimit} in a category $\Cat{C}$ is a colimit of a diagram $F \from D \to \Cat{C}$ where $D$ is filtered.
 We say that an object $X \in \Cat{C}$ is \emph{compact} if the hom-functor $\Cat{C}(X,-) \from \Cat{C} \to \SetC$ preserves filtered colimits.
 Finally, the category $\Cat{C}$ is called \emph{locally finitely presentable (lfp)} if it is cocomplete, the subcategory $\Cat{C}_{\mathrm{c}}$ of compact objects is essentially small, and every object in $\Cat{C}$ is isomorphic to a filtered colimit of compact objects.
 Many calculations are simplified by the fact that the category $\Cat{C}_{\mathrm{c}}$ is closed under finite colimits~\cite[Prop.~1.3]{adamek_rosicky_1994}.
-One of the important examples of a lfp category is the functor category of precubical sets $\presheaf{\square}$~\cite[Example 1.12]{adamek_rosicky_1994}.
-Inside $\presheaf{\square}$ we find that the hom-functor $\Yo_{U}$ is compact for all $U \in \Cube$, as a consequence of the Yoneda lemma and that colimits in $\presheaf{\square}$ are given point-wise.
+One of the important examples of a lfp category is the functor category of precubical sets $\presheaf{\square}$~\cite[Ex.~1.12]{adamek_rosicky_1994} and that the hom-functor $\Yo_{U}$ is compact in $\presheaf{\square}$ for all $U \in \Cube$.

+In what follows, we show that $\HDA$ is equivalent to a reflective subcategory $\Cat{H}$ of a presheaf category that is closed under filtered colimits.
+This implies that $\Cat{H}$ and $\HDA$ are lfp~\cite[Sec.
+1C]{adamek_rosicky_1994}.